Undalevein/SkinCareHelper/README.md

 # ***How it works***

 1. The user will be prompted with 3 questions regarding their skin.
-2. The user will type their answer related to the question.
+2. The user will type their concern related to the question.
-3. The algorithm analyzes the users' answer and produces a solution.
+3. The algorithm analyzes that answer and produces a product that will be a solution regarding their concern.

 --- Clear Skin! ---